 Lapses and Relapses Are Not as Uncommon as You May Think

-Tips to Avoid Lapses and Relapses
+Tips to Avoid Relapses

-- Understand that cravings are normal experiences in recovery
+- Understand that cravings are normal experiences in recovery.

-- Realize that cravings do not represent weakness or failure of one’s program
+- Realize that cravings do not represent weakness or failure of one’s program.

-- Thoroughly outline their own specific triggers and develop a plan to address them
+- Thoroughly outline their own specific triggers and develop a plan to address them.

-- Understand the general cues that elicit substance use in individuals
+- Understand the general cues that elicit substance use in individuals.

-- Develop a specific plan of action to avoid or deal with triggers/cravings
+- Develop a specific plan of action to avoid or deal with triggers/cravings.

 - Learn and practice stress management techniques.
 A major trigger for lapses and relapses is stress.
 Individuals who experience significant stress in recovery often begin craving their substance of choice and may begin using again.
 It is extremely important for individuals in recovery to learn behavioral methods to cope with stress, such as meditation, systematic relaxation, breathing techniques, and other methods.
-In addition, individuals who are under the treatment of an addiction medicine physician or psychiatrist may benefit from certain medications.

 - Embrace a healthy lifestyle.
 Individuals in recovery can enhance their chances of success by getting plenty of rest, eating a relatively healthy and nutritious diet, and getting exercise.
 You don’t need to become a health guru or fanatic; however, establishing healthy living habits can assist in recovery.

 - Develop a strong social support group.
 Individuals in recovery will benefit from having a strong support group that is committed to their recovery.
-This can come from family members, friends in recovery, or social support groups, such as 12-Step groups.
+This can come from family members, friends in recovery, or social support groups, such as 12-step groups.
 You can utilize your support group when you are having a particularly difficult time with cravings or a desire to reuse.
 Contact these people, confide in them, and socialize with them as often as possible.

 - Stay busy.
 Boredom is a general trigger for relapse in recovering individuals.
 While you should be careful not to overdo it, you should also be careful to make sure that you have enough to do so you do not become overly bored.
 Staying busy can involve just interacting with one support group, or developing a list of goals and aspirations and working toward them, such as returning to school, getting the job, joining a book reading group, etc.

-If You Have a Lapse a Relapse…
+If You Relapse…

 Instead of viewing the lapse or relapse as a failure, attempt to analyze the situation, identify any knowledge of how and why the relapse occurred, and take steps to avoid similar situations in the future.
 This way you can utilize a lapse or relapse as a learning experience and turn it into a positive.